 This graduate level course requires the student to research literature on a specific topic related to OT or to complete an additional level 1.
 Fieldwork assignment of their choice.
-Topics and/or projects will be
+Topics and/or projects will be selected in conjunction with the graduate faculty.
+This course will reinforce information learned throughout the curriculum.
+Prerequisite: Enrollment in the occupational therapy program

-651 Advanced Theory - Clinical Reasoning (3)
+OTH 651 Advanced Theory - Clinical Reasoning (3)

 This course incorporates the advanced application and evaluation of specific models of practice and frames of reference as related to Occupational Therapy practice.
 Critical thinking, clinical reasoning, and high level oral and written communication are emphasized.
 Application and synthesis of previously learned information in traditional and unique methods allows for the integration of knowledge and develops a high level of clinical reasoning.
-Pre-requisite: OTH 303, OTH 476, Graduate Status
+Prerequisite: OTH 303, OTH 476, Graduate Status

-652 Management and Leadership (4)
+OTH 652 Management and Leadership (4)

 This course studies the specialized management and leadership strategies, techniques, and skills utilized in occupational therapy practice.
 Emphasis is on development of a model for delivery of occupational therapy services in a new or expanding program, private practice, or emerging practice area.
 Other topics include marketing, leadership, supervision, documentation, reimbursement, advocacy, due process and appeals systems.
-Pre-requisite: BUS 323, Graduate Status
+Prerequisite: BUS 323, Graduate Status

-673 Fieldwork Seminar (1)
+OTH 673 Fieldwork Seminar (1)

 This seminar course prepares the student for level II fieldwork experiences, NBCOT boards, and professional issues.
 Resume writing, interviewing skills, portfolio development, and licensure will also be covered.
-Pre-requisite: Graduate status.
+Prerequisite: Graduate Status.

-674 Fieldwork Level IIA (6) and 675 Fieldwork Level IIB (6)
+OTH 674 Fieldwork Level IIA (6) and 675 Fieldwork Level IIB (6)

 Nine hundred sixty (960) hours of supervised non-classroom experiences are required.
 The student therapist will provide client contact and practical application of occupational therapy intervention in a hospital, community agency, school system, or non-traditional setting.
 Recommended areas of practice include psychosocial dysfunction and physical dysfunction.
 Each student's experience will reflect current practice with clients across the lifespan with a variety of diagnoses.
 These courses facilitate learning the role of occupational therapist and development of clinical skills, clinical reasoning skills, and reflective practice at an entry level.
-Pre-requisite: Completion of all didactic coursework.
+Prerequisite: Completion of all didactic coursework.

-676 Fieldwork Level IIC (3-6)
+OTH 676 Fieldwork Level IIC (3-6)